preprocess_signals

 : bool, optional (True)

-- If True, will normalize the result of the PSD by its maximum strength.
+- If True, will normalize the result.
 If False, will not.
 The default is True.

 Raises